-After a long day of skiing, there is nothing better than to kick back with a beverage and talk about your day!
-The same is true with your audit engagement—after you are finished, the board has approved and the reports are issued, sit down with your audit team and debrief the experience.
+After you are finished, the board has approved and the reports are issued, sit down with your audit team and debrief the experience.
 How could the audit plan be modified to make next year’s engagement better?
 Did the timeline work?
 Did you have adequate internal resources when you needed them?

 If you stop to think about it, you’ll realize that your audit team has the same goal as you: a smooth and effective audit engagement and a relationship that provides sound advice and personal support to you throughout the year.